Amr-YA/language_detector/README.md

 ### Response
 {
-	"success": "true",
+	"success": "true"
 }

-status codes:
+**Status codes for healthcheck**:
-	- 200: Model running and prediction is successful
+1. 200: Model running and prediction is successful
-	- 426: Model running but prediction was not successful, code needs to be edited
+2. 426: Model running but prediction was not successful, code needs to be edited
-	- 500: Model not responding
+3. 500: Model not responding